Top 5 Whole Life Companies for Infinite Banking

 - One America (Mutual Holding Company)

-For example, Penn Mutual’s Overloan Protection Rider kicks in automatically when all 3 of these factors exist:
+Since One America’s short & long-term performance lagged the top Whole Life companies on this list, we’ll focus on how Penn Mutual’s rider works.
+Penn Mutual’s Overloan Protection Rider kicks in automatically when all 3 of these factors exist:

 - You are at least 75 years old when the policy is about to lapse due to excessive loans